Can you get travel insurance if you have had a stroke or TIA?

 Get cheap quotes from specialist stroke travel insurance providers

-Comparing quotes will make it much easier to find the right travel insurance policy to cover your pre-existing medical conditions.
+Comparing quotes will make it much easier to find the right travel insurance policy to cover your medical conditions with pre-existing medical travel insurance.

 We work with plenty of specialist providers, and once you tell us about your trip and medical condition(s) you’ll be able to compare competitive quotes, all in one place - saving you money and precious holiday-planning time.